David Foster Wallace: Career

+Bonnie Nadell was Wallace's literary agent for his entire career.

 In 1991, Wallace began teaching literature as an adjunct professor at Emerson College in Boston.
-The next year, at the suggestion of colleague and supporter Steven Moore, Wallace obtained a position in the English department at Illinois State University.
-He had begun work on his second novel, Infinite Jest, in 1991, and submitted a draft to his editor in December 1993.
-After the publication of excerpts throughout 1995, the book was published in 1996.
+The next year, at the suggestion of colleague and supporter Steven Moore, Wallace was hired by the English department at Illinois State University.

 In 1997, Wallace received a MacArthur Fellowship.
-He also received the Aga Khan Prize for Fiction, awarded by editors of The Paris Review for one of the stories in Brief Interviews with Hideous Men, which had been published in the magazine.
+He also received the Aga Khan Prize for Fiction, awarded by editors of The Paris Review, for one of the stories in Brief Interviews with Hideous Men, which had been published in the magazine.

-In 2002, Wallace moved to Claremont, California, to become the first Roy E. Disney endowed Professor of Creative Writing and Professor of English at Pomona College.
+In 2002, Wallace became the first Roy E. Disney-endowed Professor of Creative Writing and Professor of English at Pomona College in Claremont, California.
 He taught one or two undergraduate courses per semester and focused on writing.